ngjunsiang/laymansguide/season9/issue105/issue105.md

 ## What I’ll be covering next

-**Next issue:** [LMG S9] Issue 106: The challenges of storage
+**Next issue:** [LMG S9] Issue 106: Organising storage

-First up: why is storage such a challenge for OSes?
+First up: How exactly is data organised in the hard disk?
+How does an operating system manage it all?

 **Sometime in the future:** What is: